bkw777/NODE_DATAPAC/README.md

 This version is not tested yet.

 512k version that's almost as easy to build as 256_F
+The caps are overspec so they can do double duty as both decoupling and giving a few seconds of retention without the battery.

 ![](PCB/out/MiniNDP_512_F.jpg)
 ![](PCB/out/MiniNDP_512_F.top.jpg)